Tom Sayers: In fiction

 A fictionalised Tom Sayers appeared in a series of weekly adventures penned for the story paper The Marvel by Amalgamated Press writer Arthur S. Hardy (real name Arthur Joseph Steffens, b.
 28 September 1873) in the first decade of the twentieth century.
 Hardy's version of Sayers was an Edwardian actor-manager, touring Britain's theatres and music halls with staged recreations of his boxing triumphs in a career move very loosely based on the real Sayers's circus venture.
 This romanticised figure was revived and further developed as a central character in The Kingdom of Bones, a 2007 novel by Stephen Gallagher.

 Tom Sayers is mentioned in Dorothy L. Sayers's mystery novel The Nine Tailors (1937).
 [The two Sayers were unrelated.]

-Sayers appears in George du Maurier's first novel Peter Ibbetson (Part Two).
+Sayers appears in George du Maurier's first novel, Peter Ibbetson (Part Two).

 A detailed account of the Sayers-Heenan fight appears in Hugh Walpole's The Fortress.

+A recreation of the Sayers-Heenan fight is the event around which the action of Episode 13.6, The Noble Art, of Midsomer Murders revolves.